mraoaakash/TNBC/Image_Processing/imgsplit/readme.md

 #### visit(n)
 For the purposes of modularity, this function is designed to call the randpath n times and at each iteration call randcrop on the given filepath.

+#### tiffimgs()
+For this project, we are dealing with only .tif images.
+Keeping this in mind, it was necessary for us to be able to find the tif images from our entire directory with images spanning across multiple directories.
+THis function walks from the root our any given directory and checks if every single file is a .tif and generates a path if-and-only-if the given file is a tif.
+The path can further be passed on to randcrop(), imgcrop(), or any other function.

+#### keyimgs(key)
+Our project, at certain instances required the used of specific images, such as those of a slined stained with HnE, Vimentin, etc. This function takes a walk through the entire directory, from the root and checks if every single file is a .tif and contains the key as mentioend by the user.
+The function generates a path if-and-only-if the given file is a tif and the key is a substring of the filename.
+The path can further be passed on to randcrop(), imgcrop(), or any other function.

 ### Workflow
 These functions are designed to serve as a part of the image processing pipeline where we first run visit on n images.
 This will generate approximately n\*500 cropped images.
 These images will then be fed into our desired model.